ChrisVicky/chrisvicky.github.io/source/_posts/2023-01-16-An-Image-is-Worth-16x16-Words.md

 ## Strengths (Most Important Ones)

 * Does the paper solve the problem well?
-  1. First of all, it is true that the solution, or more precisely, the new model proposed can be a possible solution that treat an image in a sequencial way.
+  1. First, it is true that the solution, or more precisely, the new model proposed can be a possible solution that treat an image sequentially.
   2. Second, the computational latency can be low in this case since the division is as small as 16x16, and therefore the computational complexity can be relatively at a low level.

 ## Weaknesses (Most Important Ones)

 * Room for improvement.
   1. The way to treat the image as a sequence of data is too straight-forward.
-The information on the boaders between patches can be lost.
+The information on the boarders between patches can be lost.
-  2. The patches are produced with a fixed number of sequences, making the model difficult to perform on images with hight resolution, and since nowadays people have a preference of taking high resolution pictures, the methods proposed may not be practical in reallife without further improvements.
+  2. The patches are produced with a fixed number of sequences, making the model difficult to perform on images with height resolution, and since nowadays, people have a preference of taking high resolution pictures, the methods proposed may not be practical in real-life without further improvements.
-  3. Also, the model requires a large quantity of data for training, significally improving the training costs.
+  3. Also, the model requires a large quantity of data for training, significantly improving the training costs.

 ## How can we do better?
 Your ideas and thoughts.
 1. To include more relative information between patches, I guess one way is to introduce an additional division that stands on the boarder of the original one.
 A possible implementation is shown below.